WFU-HPC/deac-docs/source/cluster-hardware.rst

 GPU Nodes
 ---------

-For more in-depth GPU information, see the :ref:<sec.cluster-gpu> page, or feel free to contact the HPC Team.
+For more in-depth GPU information, see the :ref:`Cluster GPU Resources<sec.cluster-gpu>` page, or feel free to contact the HPC Team.

 *  2 - Penguin Computing Altus (64 cores):
 	*  4 -  ** A100 80GB** GPU Cards